 Another advantage a tablet has over the mouse is tilt sensitivity.

 Tilt sensitivity is when the tablet detects the angle of the brush giving you various strokes the further you tilt your pen.
 This is something the mouse lacks as you would either have to use a different set of brushes or none at all.

 Photoshop allows you to create custom brushes in that screen you also have an option to adjust the angle of the brush but you would have to make multiple of these and select/deselect them each time.

 A drawing tablet is more portable than a mouse as it can be carried around and used anywhere.
 It’s true that a mouse can be carried around too but you would need some kind of hard surface to use the mouse on.
 For a drawing tablet you can place it on your lap, table, bed or chair and it will still work how it’s supposed to.

 Another portability issue that comes with a wireless mouse is that you would have to charge it from time to time.
 This can be tedious when working on lengthy projects or having hours long gaming sessions.
 On top of this, many mouse require cells to function which can die in between sessions causing more frustration (though this isn’t too much of an issue.)

 Modern drawing tablets come with EMR styluses.
 These don’t require any kind of batteries or charging as they are wirelessly charged from the tablet through electromagnetic frequencies.
 This means you can use these tablets without interruption for long periods of time.
 The brand that has been the most successful in implementing this is Wacom.

 When it comes to speed there are pros and cons of each.

-If you plan on using a tablet for digital art, illustrations, designing and animation a graphics tablet is the way to go.
+If you plan on using a graphics tablet for creating artwork for digital art, illustrations, or designing and animation, then you should get a tablet.
 However, I’ve seen the mouse feels much more natural to me when doing other stuff like browsing the net or scrolling through Facebook.

 While using a tablet you are much more productive as you can,